GilesGordon/sports_data_app/README.md

-App that displayes the product list retrieved from an API
+App that displays sports data retrieved from an API